khoitd1997/kd-wiki/src/side_topics/3d_printing/3d_printing.md

 - Wall count of 7 for things that need to be strong.
 - Temperature nozzle > 200 and bed = 60 for fast print or strong print.

+_Start and End GCODE is in this folder_.

 [1]: https://www.youtube.com/watch?v=X3A9Ir2SreI
 [2]: https://hobbyhoarder.net/temperature-tower/
 [3]: https://www.youtube.com/watch?v=qddYsbHawno&feature=youtu.be